Autologous blood therapy for osteoarthritis - ACP and PRP against joint pain

 1. Basics of autologous blood therapy: ACP and PRP

-3. Treatment process and typical dosages
+3. Treatment procedure and typical dosages

 4. Differences between ACP and PRP